An au pair agency can sponsor and apply for your Dutch residency permit so you can live and work as an au pair in the

 - not pay more than €34 to any au pair agency as a registration fee.

-Your sponsor must be an au pair agency recognized by the Immigration and Naturalisation Service (IND).
+Your sponsor must be an au pair agency recognized by the Immigration and Naturalization Service (IND).
 Contact the IND for a list of recognized agencies.
 As well as submitting an application on your behalf, your sponsor can also put forward objections and appeals if the application is refused.

 The sponsor has to sign a declaration that you fulfill the criteria for your stay, provide information about you and your host family (for example, the latter’s income) and has a legal obligation to report any changes to the IND while you’re in the Netherlands, for example, if you change host families.
 The agency must also pay repatriation costs if au pairs overstay their visa.

 How to apply for an au pair residence permit

 The au pair agency will submit your application to the IND on your behalf.

 The sponsor will tell you which documents they need to send to the IND.
 They will definitely require copies of your passport.
 Foreign documents must be authenticated or legalized by the appropriate authorities.
 They must be in Dutch, English, French, or German.
-For more information, read how to prepare supporting documents for Dutch visa and permit applications.
+For more information, read how to prepare supporting documents for Dutch visa applications.

 The agency will have to pay a fee to process your application, which is non-refundable if your application is rejected.
 The current fee is €614.
 Fees will be reviewed mid-year, so check the latest fees here.

 There may be additional costs for legalizing or translating documents or administrative costs incurred by the embassy or consulate in processing the application.

 The IND aims to take two weeks to assess your application.